Poole, Wiggins lead Warriors past Raptors | Globalnews.ca

-SAN FRANCISCO (AP) — Jordan Poole had his second straight 30-point performance with 33, Andrew Wiggins added 32 points and seven rebounds, and the Golden State Warriors beat the Toronto Raptors 119-104 on Sunday night.
+SAN FRANCISCO (AP) — Jordan Poole had his second straight 30-point performance with 33, Andrew Wiggins added 32 points and seven rebounds, and the Golden State Warriors beat the Toronto Raptors 119-104 on Sunday night with Stephen Curry’s supporting cast taking pressure off the reigning scoring champion.

+“The scoring balance means that teams can’t throw everything at Steph,” coach Steve Kerr said.
+“That’s what was happening last year.
+Teams were throwing everything they had at Steph.”

-Wiggins made his first five shots for 14 early points and Golden State started 9 for 14 to build a 27-9 lead late in the opening quarter.
+Wiggins made six 3s, knocking down his first five shots for 14 early points.
+Golden State started 9 for 14 to build a 27-9 lead late in the opening quarter.
 The Warriors (15-2) never trailed in winning their fourth straight and 11th in 12.

 Pascal Siakam scored 21 points and Fred VanVleet had 17 points and seven assists for the Raptors.

+“It’s great to have everybody on the roster contributing and understanding that every night’s going to be different and they just have to stay ready,” Kerr said.

-The Raptors had won four of the last five meetings overall with the Warriors.
+The Raptors had won four of the previous five meetings with the Warriors.

 TIP-INS

-Warriors: G Andre Iguodala sat out a second straight game nursing a tender right knee while Gary Payton II was out as he continues to recover from surgery on his right hernia. … Otto Porter Jr. returned from sitting out a game protecting a foot injury and scored 15 points off the bench to go with five rebounds. … Golden State has scored 100 or more points in every game — the only NBA team to do so.
+Warriors: Two-way G Chris Chiozza scored 11 points over 29 minutes off the bench.
+His teammates gave him a standing ovation. … G Andre Iguodala sat out a third straight game nursing a tender right knee while Gary Payton II was out as he continues to recover from surgery on his right hernia. … Otto Porter Jr. returned from sitting out a game protecting a foot injury and scored 15 points off the bench to go with five rebounds.
+“Everybody is buying in to what we’re trying to do,” Porter said. … Golden State has scored 100 or more points in every game — the only NBA team to do so.

 ESPORTS EXTRAVAGANZA